-Essentially, having the prenup is like buying insurance – you hope you never need it, but it is there in case you do.
+They are like an insurance policy – you don’t think you will need it, but it is there in case of an emergency.

 At a minimum, you and your soon to be spouse should discuss alimony in the event of a divorce as a provision in your prenuptial agreement.